Are You Allowed To Use Your Arm In Basketball?

 Sometimes, foul calls do depend upon the referees that are calling the game, because small contact usually won’t get called that often even if it technically falls under the foul category.
 However, that’s not usually a major concern.
 They pay close attention to who initiates that contact and judge the degree of it.

-See also Can You Pick Up The Ball With Two Hands In Basketball?
+See also How Many Times Can You Hold The Basketball With Two Hands?

 You Can’t Create A Cylinder